-Capped 32 times by Scotland, the midfielder began his career with Hamilton Academical where he spent five years before making the move south of the border to Wigan in July 2010.
+The midfielder began his career with Hamilton Academical where he spent five years before making the move south of the border to Wigan in July 2010.

 He played a major role in keeping the Latics in the Premier League during his time there, and played the full game as Wigan shocked Manchester City in the final to lift the 2013 FA Cup.

 The Lancashire side were relegated at the end of that season, but McArthur stayed at the club and helped them reach the FA Cup semi-finals again where they were beaten by eventual winners Arsenal.